observeinc/otel-setup-examples/python/README.md

 The setup functions mirror those in the Flask example, ensuring consistency across different frameworks.

-## 🔌 gRPC Application Example
+## 🌐 HTTP Client Application Example

-The [grpc/otel.py](grpc/otel.py) file demonstrates OpenTelemetry setup for gRPC applications.
-The configuration follows the same patterns as Flask and FastAPI examples, with adjustments for gRPC's client-server architecture.
+The [http/otel.py](http/otel.py) file demonstrates OpenTelemetry setup for HTTP client applications.
+The configuration follows the same patterns as Flask and FastAPI examples, with adjustments for HTTP client libraries like requests and urllib3.

 ### Key Components
 - **Tracing**: Configured using TracerProvider and OTLPSpanExporter.
 - **Metrics**: Set up with MeterProvider and OTLPMetricExporter.
 - **Logging**: Implemented via LoggerProvider and OTLPLogExporter.
-- **Instrumentation**: Applied to gRPC client and server using GrpcInstrumentor.
+- **Instrumentation**: Applied to HTTP clients using RequestsInstrumentor and URLLib3Instrumentor.

-The setup functions maintain consistency with other framework examples while providing gRPC-specific instrumentation.
+The setup functions maintain consistency with other framework examples while providing HTTP client-specific instrumentation.

 ## ⚙️ Automatic Instrumentation